ossf/fuzz-introspector/frontends/java/README.md

 Sample application for testing
 -----------------------------------------
-In fuzz-introspector/tests/java directory, there are 7 sample testcases.
+In fuzz-introspector/tests/java directory, there are 14 sample testcases.
 Each of them contains a sample java application and a build script.

-Just go into one of the testcases directories (test1 to test7) and execute the build script, it will automatically generate a jar file (2 jar files for test7) for testing in the same directory
+Just go into one of the testcases directories (test1 to test14) and execute the build script, it will automatically generate one or more jar files for testing in the same directory

 You could also run build all script at fuzz-introspector/tests/java directory and it will automatically build all the testcases and store all resulting jar in the test-jar directory.